Mr-W1nst0n/Microsoft365/Intune/AutoPilot/README.md

 'GetAutoPilot.cmd'
 ```
 ## License
 Not my personal work.
-Repo created as Storage only
+Repo created as storage only
 All credits goes to [Brad Wyatt](https://github.com/bwya77/)
 Further details on Lazy Administrator blog *(<a href="https://www.thelazyadministrator.com/2020/01/27/get-a-new-computers-auto-pilot-hash-without-going-through-the-out-of-box-experience-oobe/" target="_blank">Here</a>)*